 Role Authorized Services

 User: • AES

 The entity that has access to all • FIPS 186-2 DRNG

 functions supported by the • HMAC

 cryptographic module.
 RSA encrypt/decrypt (only supported for key wrapping)

-The operator implicitly selects RSA signature generation/verification
+RSA signature generation/verification

-this role by making function Self-tests
+• Self-tests

-calls associated with this role. • SHS
+• SHS

 SSS (only supported for key splitting)

 Zeroization

 Show Status

 Cryptographic-Officer: Configuration of the Operating System

 The entity is responsible for Installation of the module

 management activities

 including installing the

 software onto the platform and

 configuring the OS.

-Authentication is not required.